-Commonly used for pneumatic and hydraulic pressure testing up to 5,000 PSI (345 bar).
+Commonly used for pneumatic testing and for hydraulic pressure testing up to 5,000 PSI.
 Typically they have an internal core construction of nylon reinforced with polyamide fibers.
-Most have an internal diameter of 0.08" to 0.12" (2mm to 3mm).
-The hose outer cover may be polyurethane or similar for low cost, or something like Kevlar® for high strength.
+Most have an internal diameter of 2mm to 3mm.
+The hose outer cover may be polyurethane or similar for low cost, or something like Kevlar[®] for high strength.
 Outer covers may be pinpricked to prevent bubbles or blisters, very important for use in certain applications.
 Mechanical attachments to end fittings are made with crimp or compression type connections.